Mirzaian/Contact-Tracing/README.md

   </a>
 </div>
-This project is about a 'Contact-Tracking' application for private or commerical use.
+This project is about a 'Contact-Tracing' application for private or commerical use.

 Here's why: